-- 1 Q. Mr. Roche, please state your name and business address. - 2 My name is Patrick Roche, and my business address is 131 Dartmouth St, Boston, MA 02116. - 4 Q. By whom are you employed and in what capacity? - 5 A. I am currently employed by Good Energy, L.P. in the role of Director of Innovation for New - 6 England.

-- 8 Q. Please describe your present responsibilities. - 9 A. I work with the Good Energy team and our clients to develop aggregation plans and - subsequently serve a variety of roles in program operation.
-One focus is how aggregation - programs can support the growth of clean energy in our region. - 13 Q. Have you previously testified before the Rhode Island Public Utilities Commission - 14 ("Commission")? - 15 A. Yes, I have submitted testimony in connection to the following active aggregation programs: - Docket #5169 Town of Portsmouth Aggregation Plan - Docket #5212 City of Newport Aggregation Plan, - Docket #22-10-EL Town Narragansett Aggregation Plan, and - Docket #23-25-EL Town of Bristol Aggregation Plan - 20 I have also participated in technical sessions or submitted testimony in connection with the - 21 following dockets: - Docket #5058 Terms and Conditions for Municipal Aggregators
+1 Q. Mr. Roche, please state your name and business address.
+2 My name is Patrick Roche, and my business address is 131 Dartmouth St, Boston, MA 02116.
+3 4 Q. By whom are you employed and in what capacity?
+5 A. I am currently employed by Good Energy, L.P. in the role of Director of Innovation for New 6 England.
+7 8 Q. Please describe your present responsibilities.
+9 A. I work with the Good Energy team and our clients to develop aggregation plans and 10 subsequently serve a variety of roles in program operation.
+One focus is how aggregation 11 programs can support the growth of clean energy in our region.
+12 13 Q. Have you previously testified before the Rhode Island Public Utilities Commission 14 ("Commission")?
+15 A. Yes, I have submitted testimony in connection to now active aggregation programs, such as: 16 • Docket #5169 - Town of Portsmouth Aggregation Plan 17 • Docket #5212 - City of Newport Aggregation Plan, 18 • Docket #22-10-EL - Town Narragansett Aggregation Plan, and 19 • Docket #23-25-EL - Town of Bristol Aggregation Plan 20 I have also participated in technical sessions or submitted testimony in connection with the 21 following dockets: 22 • Docket #5058 - Terms and Conditions for Municipal Aggregators

-- Docket #5073 Purchase of Receivables, and - Docket #22-02-EL Last Resort Service.
+- Docket #5073 Purchase of Receivables, and

+Docket #22-02-EL Last Resort Service.

-- 4 Q. What is the purpose of your testimony? - 5 A. The purpose of my testimony is to provide information and context regarding the structure - 6 and operations of community aggregation programs and to demonstrate that the Town's plan - 7 meets the statutory requirements of R.I.
+Q. What is the purpose of your testimony?

+A. The purpose of my testimony is to provide information and context regarding the structure and operations of community aggregation programs and to demonstrate that the Town's plan

+- 7 meets the statutory requirements of R.I.
 Gen. Laws § 39-3-1.2 (the "Act").

+- 8

-- 9 Q. The Act mandates that the aggregation program provides for "universal access" to all - 10 applicable customers.
-Can you briefly explain how this plan achieves that policy goal? - 11 A. Universal access requires that a municipal aggregation program be made available to all - 12 customers within the municipality.
-Under the Town's plan, all eligible customers in the Town - 13 will be enrolled in the program unless the customer previously contracted with a competitive - supplier or affirmatively opts out of the program.
-New customers moving into the Town will - initially be placed on the utility's last resort service and then will receive a notice informing them - they will be automatically enrolled in the program unless they opt out.
-The plan also allows - 17 customers enrolled in the program to return to Last Resort Service at any time without penalty. - Any resident who opts out or is initially taking competitive supply service may enter the program - 19 through making an affirmative election to join.
+Q. The Act mandates that the aggregation program provides for "universal access" to all 9 applicable customers.
+Can you briefly explain how this plan achieves that policy goal?
+10 A. Universal access requires that a municipal aggregation program be made available to all 11 customers within the municipality.
+Under the Town's plan, all eligible customers in the Town 12 13 will be enrolled in the program unless the customer previously contracted with a competitive 14 supplier or affirmatively opts out of the program.
+New customers moving into the Town will initially be placed on the utility's last resort service and then will receive a notice informing them 15 16 they will be automatically enrolled in the program unless they opt out.
+The plan also allows 17 customers enrolled in the program to return to Last Resort Service at any time without penalty.
+18 Any resident who opts out or is initially taking competitive supply service may enter the program 19 through making an affirmative election to join.